 On Thursday, at around 18:48, my heart leaped as I saw a familiar red and black winter coat emerge from the crowd, flying towards me.
 The next thing I knew, I was hugging Bori tight in the middle of the Munich Central Station.
-I almost couldn’t believe that the most lovely and amazing person from home just arrived to spend 6 days with me in Munich.
+I almost couldn’t believe that one of the most lovely and amazing people from home just arrived to spend 6 days with me in Munich.

 Wohngemeninschaft (commonly abbreviated to WG) is a common form of living in Germany – and other places in the world.
 The best translation is shared apartment.
 The specifics differ, but the main idea is that people share some of the living space in an apartment (usually a sublet).
 In Biederstein, 6 people share a kitchen, and the bathroom facilities (consisting of the showers, toilets, and faucets), with everyone having their own room (that comes with a further tap). ↩︎

 In Germany – as I learned – it’s usual for most associations and gyms not to simply have a monthly membership fee, but to be able to join only for a whole calendar year, with unnecessarily complicated further options.
 As it was the end of the year, it was not clear to me even what my options are.
 The process might not be as complicated as it seemed at the time, but it certainly was not straightforward.
 (Also, having to do all of this on paper – in German, with also the necessity to pay via an automatized yearly withdrawal for one’s German bank account didn’t make it easier.)
 Anyways, as the last point, I’d like to point out that the team was extremely considerate and helpful, advising every step of the administration process. ↩︎